youshido-php/GraphQL/README.md

 }
 ```
-We added a list of `ContentBlockInterface` as a type of `pageContentInterfaced` field and returning a Post and a Banner in resolve function.
-Now, our payload will be very simple:
+We've added a `pageContentInterfaced` field that have a `ListType` with items of `ContentBlockInterface` type.
+Resolve function returns list of one `Post` and one `Banner` objects.
+To test it we'll modify our payload to the following one:
 ```php
 <?php
 $payload  = '{ pageContentInterface { title} }';
 ```
-Be aware, because our `BannerType` doesn't implement interface we would get an error:
+Be aware, because `BannerType` doesn't implement `ContentBlockInterface` you would get an error:
 ```js
 { "errors": [ "message": "Type Banner does not implement ContentBlockInterface" } ]}
 ```
-To fix this we just need to implement the interface by implementing `getInterfaces` method and adding the proper field definitions to our `BannerType`:
+To fix this we just need to add `ContentBlockInterface` by implementing `getInterfaces` method and adding the proper field definitions to our `BannerType`:

-Let's implement our `ContentBlockInterface` in the `BannerType`:
 ```php
 <?php
 /**